Snailbeach Mine

 Underground, the miners would have been working by candlelight for between 6 to 8 hours per day.
 They would stress and crack the rock by lighting fires and leaving them overnight.
 In the mornings they would spray the rock with cold water, hoping the thermal stress would create cracks they could use to break down the rock.
 Later miners had the use of gunpowder.
 There is an explosive store still standing at Snailbeach.
 From around 1880, thee miners then had compressed rock drills.
 Although these drills made the job easier they created so much dust that it caused many fatal health problems.
 It's telling that they were given the name 'widowmakers'.
 All the improvements would have made the job easier, but until electricity became widespread, miners continued to work by candlelight!

 Mining was a community occupation and whole families would be involved.
-If the mine prospored then the community prospered.
+If the mine prospered then the community prospered.
 And if the mine was going through bad times then a whole community could collapse and possibly disappear.

 While father was down in the mine, possibly training his elder sons, young boys of around ten could be pushing the ore wagons out of the mine.
 The miners wives would work 4 hour per days above ground dressing the ore.
 Daughters or very young sons might be helping to sort the ore from the waste in a buddle (trough or circular pit), and then dispose of unwanted material.
 Every family member contributed to the family's income, and while mining families earned a reasonable income, it wasn't easy money by any stretch of the imagination.